 Under OFLA, the district may require an eligible employee to provide medical verification, when appropriate, to support the stated reason for qualifying OFLA leave.
 The district will provide written notification to an employee of this requirement and state the consequences for failure to provide the requested medical verification.
 If the employee gives advance written notice of foreseeable leave, the district may require the employee to provide medical verification for OFLA leave before the leave starts.
 If the employee begins unforeseeable OFLA leave without prior notice, the employee is required to submit such medical verification within 15 calendar days after receipt of the district’s request for medical verification.
 The employee may be subject to disciplinary action for not providing the requested medical verification.

-For the purposes of OFLA qualified leave, costs associated with obtaining the medical verification shall be borne by the district, or be paid as otherwise allowed by law.
+For the purposes of OFLA qualified leave, costs associated with obtaining the medical verification shall be borne by the district or be paid as otherwise allowed by law.
 The district will not delay the use of qualifying OFLA leave when medical verification is not received before the commencement of unforeseeable leave.
 The district may not require an employee to obtain a second opinion.

 Under OFLA, the district may request verification for the need for leave to care for a child who requires home care due to the closure of the child’s school or child care provider as a result of a public health emergency.
 A request for verification may include a request for: